 The CAP Program at UHN provides unique opportunities for healthcare professionals at the point-of-care to improve quality of client care by leading a quality improvement project, related to the organization’s strategic priorities, and to engage in ongoing dialogue and learning about leadership and spearheading positive change.

-VHA is excited to partner with UHN to bring this exceptional program to our point of care staff to realize similar benefits
+VHA is excited to partner with UHN to bring this exceptional program to our rehab service providers to realize similar benefits.